-Schuster et al. (2007) to derive the total gas surface density, Σ_g .
-The surface density of HI is almost negligible, compared to $\Sigma{\rm H_2}$, in the centre of the galaxy but starts having a noticeable effect from $R{gal} \sim 4$ kpc outwards (see Fig. 5).
-Using the 2nd moment maps of the $^{12}{\rm CO}(1\text{-}0)$ gas from IRAM single-dish observations3, we also calculate the average velocity dispersion of the molecular gas inside each radial bin.
-The epicyclic frequency is derived from the rotation curve of the galaxy in Garcia-Burillo et al. (1993).
+Fig. 5).
+Using the second moment maps of the CO(1-0) gas from IRAM 30-meter single-dish observations, we also calculate the average velocity dispersion of the molecular gas inside each radial bin.
+The epicyclic frequency is derived from the rotation curve of the galaxy in Garcia-Burillo, Combes & Gerin (1993).

 Results for the maximum GMC masses are shown in the top panel of Fig. 18.
-Shear and centrifugal forces determine the maximum GMC mass in the internal ~ 3.5 kpc of the galaxy, where $M{GMC,max}$ is therefore the Toomre mass (pink band in the top panel of the Figure).
-At larger galactocentric distances, however, the feedback time becomes shorter than the collapsing timescale of the Toomre mass, and feedback is therefore able to stop the collapse, reducing the amount of mass that can collapse (orange band in the figure).
+Shear and centrifugal forces determine the maximum GMC mass in the internal $\sim 3.5$ kpc of the galaxy, where $M{\rm GMC, max}$ is therefore the Toomre mass (pink band in the top panel of the figure).
+At larger galactocentric distances, however, the feedback time becomes shorter than the collapsing time-scale of the Toomre mass, and feedback is therefore able to stop the collapse, reducing the amount of mass that can collapse (orange band in the figure).
 As a result, the model does not predict a large variation in the maximum expected GMC mass (black solid line) at different galactocentric distances, in line with what we observe.
-The model underestimates the maximum GMC mass observed at all considered radii, but is consistent within the errors with the truncation mass of the mass functions, M_0 (from Tab.
-6).
+The model underestimates the maximum GMC mass observed at all considered radii, but is consistent within the errors with the truncation mass of the mass functions, $M_0$ (from Table 6).